onzag/BaseServer/Readme.md

  9. Add a automated script to run `bash respawn.sh` in the directory of the scripts
  10. Start one server again and turn off your computer electricity, or cause a kernel panic, or just kill the process of the master process abruptly.
  11. Restart your computer, or just run `respawn.sh` and the server should be back to life.
+ 12. Modify your code live.
+ 13. Do `bash reload.sh myserver.com` and you should be able to see the updates

+## Add SSL support

+In order to add SSL support to a domain you must have your .key file to your file key and your certificate or .crt file to the security folder, and they must match the server domain/subdomain name, you can also use STAR certificates.

+For example if you have the domain `mydomain.com` and will to add a certificate to it, you need to add both, `mydomain.com.crt` and `mydomain.com.key` to the folder and they'll be used for the ssl configuration and port 443 will be opened, also if you have eg. `api.mydomain.com` or `user.mydomain.com` and you have a star certificate you just need `*.mydomain.com.crt` and `*.mydomain.com.key` placed into the security folder and so it'll activate SSL for such servers.

+Traffic comming from port 80 will then be redirected to SSL, remember to run `bash nginx.sh` in order to update the configuration.